 Time Is of the Essence

 The DTPA in Texas is broadly designed to apply to most consumer and small business transactions and has powerful remedies intended to discourage and rectify deceptive practices.
 This works in favor of a victim, but requires acting promptly as well given the policy in Texas of otherwise protecting and encouraging business activity.

 Beyond the two-year statute of limitations itself, it is important then to take action once you suspect any wrongdoing as well because it will naturally take some time to investigate, gather evidence, and determine the proper damages.
 That has to be done within the two-year period also because the statute requires giving a defendant pre-suit written notice at least 60 days before bringing suit.
 The purpose is to give the business an opportunity to inspect and assess things itself, then offer to compensate the plaintiff if so inclined, which allows them to further avoid the risk of treble damages.

 If you have been the victim of a deceptive trade practice in Texas, consulting with an attorney promptly is a crucial first step to compensation.
-Wright Commercial Litigation has dealt with all kinds of deceitful actors in many different types of industries and transactions: home sales, new and used auto purchases, business investments or acquisitions, repair services, consulting, false advertising, and much more.
+Wright Commercial Litigation has dealt with all kinds of deceitful actors in many different types of industries and transactions: home or business sales, investments or acquisitions, repair services, consulting, false advertising, and much more.
 In appropriate cases the firm can offer to work also on a hybrid contingency fee basis in which the costs of litigation are greatly reduced for those who have been wrongfully harmed.

 Contact the firm here to request an initial consultation on your DTPA dispute.